chewyboba10/sushi-burrito/_posts/2022-09-07-AppLab-Quiz.md

 ![]({{ site.baseurl }}/images/differentdifficulties.png "List of the different difficulties in the quiz")

-I initially had problems figuring out how to make it so that the dropdown option I chose would result in the app taking me to the different quizzes.
+I initially had problems figuring out how to use the dropdown to manage which difficulty quiz I would go to.
 However, after exploring a bit more in the code blocks, I was able to create an if else statement that would take me to different screens depending on what was chosen from the dropdown option.

 ![]({{ site.baseurl }}/images/changedifficultycode.png "Here is the code on how I managed to switch to different quizzes")

 The format for all the questions is a user inputted response based one.
-The code I wrote makes it so that after you click the button the reads "Check Answer", if the inputted texts matches the answer, you go to the `CorrectScreen` screen.
-If you get it wrong, you'll go to the `WrongAnswer` screen. (the question shown below, `Normal_Question_1`, is the only one where there were two possible answers, which I was able to do using double vertical bars)
+The algorithm that I wrote makes it so that after you click the button the reads "Check Answer", if the inputted texts matches the answer, you go to the `CorrectScreen` screen.
+If you get it wrong, you'll go to the `WrongAnswer` screen (The question shown below, `Normal_Question_1`, is the only one where there were two possible answers, which I was able to do using double vertical bars).

 ![]({{ site.baseurl }}/images/question-example.png "Screen and code for that screen")